baites/baites.github.io/_posts/2029-09-16-mixin-and-policy-based-designs-in-python.md

 message.run() # print: Victor says: hello world and goodbye!
 {% endhighlight %}

 The example shows how to create a composition by using a host class as a policy class for another host class.
 The composition has to start from an initial policy class and can continue as long the user requires.
-This approach needs that the MRO is such that the call to **super()** provide access to the members the proper *previous* policy.
-It is almost trivially possible to write this using policy-based design decorator:
+This approach needs that the MRO is such that the call to **super()** provides access to the members the proper *previous* policy.
+It is possible to write this using policy-based design decorator as:

 {% highlight python %}
 class InputMessage: